reactiveui/website/input/docs/handbook/data-binding/index.md

 # Types of Bindings

-Once you implement `IViewFor<T>`, binding methods are now available as extension methods on your class.
-Like many other things in ReactiveUI, you should only set up bindings in a constructor or even better in a [WhenActivated](../when-activated) block to enable [activation and deactivation](../when-activated) feature for your Views and associated ViewModels.
+Once you implement `IViewFor<T>`, binding methods are now available as extension methods on your class, as well as [activation and deactivation](../when-activated) feature for your views and associated view models.
+Like many other things in ReactiveUI, you should only set up bindings in a constructor or even better in a [WhenActivated](../when-activated) block.

+`OneWayBind`, `Bind`, `BindCommand` and `Subscribe` methods return an `IDisposable`.
+In general, you shouldn't care about this return value, except if you want to break a binding manually, or you're on a XAML-based platform, where bindings can leak memory.
+[WhenActivated](../when-activated) feature helps handle this concern gracefully.

 * **OneWayBind:** - Sets up a one-way binding from a property on the ViewModel to the View.